deanwiles/WFAppLogger/README.md

 C# WinForm Application example that uses [Microsoft.Extensions.Logging](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-3.1) for logging.
 This demonstrates a uniform logging methodology when using Entity Framework Core or other .NET Core libraries in a WinForm Application.
-This example uses both [ConsoleLogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.consoleloggerextensions.addconsole?view=dotnet-plat-ext-3.1) and [FileLogger](https://github.com/adams85/filelogger).
+This example uses both [ConsoleLogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.consoleloggerextensions.addconsole?view=dotnet-plat-ext-3.1) and [FileLogger](https://github.com/adams85/filelogger), and uses [Microsoft.Extensions.DependencyInjection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1) for creating Logger and Form classes.

 Most of the online example code available relied on settings in a separate `appsettings.json` file or only provided file logging through a secondary framework extension such as [NLog](https://github.com/NLog/NLog.Extensions.Logging) or [SeriLog](https://github.com/serilog/serilog-extensions-logging-file).
 In this example, the logging settings utilize standard Microsoft WinForm application settings as XML in the `App.config` file (below) and the lightweight [FileLogger](https://github.com/adams85/filelogger).